 We looked at the conversion rates of all proposals that were sent within 24 hours vs all proposals that were sent between 3-4 days.
 The results were staggering.

 There’s old logic that suggests you don’t want to look desperate so it’s best to leave the proposal a few days.
 It makes you look more in demand and increases your value if they have to wait for your proposal.
 This is solid logic but you can achieve this in other ways.

-For two years running now there has been significant increases in conversion rates when running these two stats so if you’re looking for a quick way to increase your conversions from the proposals you send – this is the easiest.
+For four years running now there have been significant increases in conversion rates when running these two stats.
+So, if you’re looking for a quick way to increase your conversions from the proposals you send, this is the easiest.